 Who Can Apply?

 If your school or non-profit organization believes in the role of fine instruments in your program, and can show evidence of need and commitment to raising matching funds, you are a strong candidate for the Classics for Kids matching grant program.
+Applications accepted quarterly.
+Deadlines: June 30, September 30, December 31 and March 31.

 Through our grants to strings programs, we also strengthen community support for music education.
 Our matching grants inspire local philanthropy and deeper, long-lasting connections with that local support.